File code: PRES.DISCRIM.POL

 Policy on Discrimination Complaint Procedures

-Western Illinois University has established the following complaint procedures to demonstrate its commitment to non-discrimination on the basis of age, sex, race, marital status, sexual orientation, national origin, gender identity, gender expression, religion, disability, or status as a veteran.
+Western Illinois University has established the following complaint procedures to demonstrate its commitment to non-discrimination on the basis of sex, race, color, sexual orientation, gender identity, gender expression, religion, age, marital status, national origin, disability, genetic information, veteran status, and any other classes protected by state or federal law.
 These procedures also fulfill obligations established by laws, statutes, and other non-discrimination guidance.
-Members of the University community who believe they have been discriminated against on the basis of age, sex, race, marital status, sexual orientation, national origin, gender identity, gender expression, religion, disability, or status as a veteran may file a complaint under these procedures.
+Members of the University community who believe they have been discriminated against on any of these bases may file a complaint under these procedures.

-The consideration of a complaint, including the investigation, attempts at informal resolution, and the formulation of a final decision will ordinarily be completed within eight calendar weeks, exclusive of holidays, after receipt of a complaint.
-If consideration cannot be completed in the eight-week interval, the complainant, respondent, and other parties as appropriate will be notified as to the delay.
+The consideration of a complaint, including the investigation, attempts at informal resolution, and the formulation of a final decision will ordinarily be completed within 60 calendar days, inclusive of holidays, after receipt of a complaint.
+If consideration cannot be completed in the 60 day interval, the complainant, respondent, and other parties as appropriate will be notified, in writing, as to the delay.

 If action is proposed as a result of a finding of discrimination, procedures required under relevant collective bargaining agreements, Board Regulations, or the State Universities Civil Service Statute and Rules will apply.